When is the Outer Space of a free product CAT(0)?: The proof of Theorem A

 \paragraph{$L$ is CAT(0).} Consider the pieces in \Cref{piecesfig}.
 By the preceding discussion, we see that $L$ is tiled by cells isomorphic to these pieces in the sense that every $2$-simplex of $L$ is contained in a unique such piece.
 The piece with five edges contains four $2$-simplices of $L$; the piece with four contains two.
 Give $L$ the piecewise-Euclidean metric in which the piece with five edges is a quarter of a regular octagon of side-length one and the piece with four edges is a quarter of a square of side-length one.
 By the preceding discussion we see that with this metric, $L$ satisfies Gromov's link condition and is thus CAT(0).

 \paragraph{$L$ has infinitely many ends.} Just as the Davis--Moussong complex of $W$ had infinitely many ends, so too does $L$ for general $A$ and $B$.
 To see this, consider $\Star(\tau)$, where $\tau$ is a minimal marked graph of groups with two nonseparating edges.
-We claim that $\Star(\tau)$ separates $L$ into at least two components with noncompact closure; since $\out(F)$ is not virtually cyclic, this proves that $L$ has infinitely many ends.
+We claim that $\Star(\tau)$ separates $L$ into at least two components with noncompact closure; since $\out(F)$ is not virtually cyclic, (we proved in the introduction that it contains $\mathbb{Z} \oplus \mathbb{Z}$) this proves that $L$ has infinitely many ends.
 To see that $\Star(\tau)$ separates, consider the three types of vertices on the boundary of $\Star(\tau)$.
-One has link given in \Cref{linkfigure}, in which the subset of that link contained in $\Star(\tau)$ is the closed edge of length $\frac{\pi}{2}$, and the other two types have links that are bipartite on $3 + |A|$ or $3 + |B|$ vertices, in which the subset of that link contained in $\Star(\tau)$ is the $1$-neighborhood of one vertex from the group of $3$ (thus it contains either $|A| + 1$ or $|B| + 1$ vertices).
+One has link given in \Cref{linkfigure}, in which the subset of that link contained in $\Star(\tau)$ is the closed edge of length $\frac{\pi}{2}$, and the other two types have links that are complete bipartite on $3 + |A|$ or $3 + |B|$ vertices, in which the subset of that link contained in $\Star(\tau)$ is the $1$-neighborhood of one vertex from the group of $3$ (thus it contains either $|A| + 1$ or $|B| + 1$ vertices).
 In either case, we see that the subset of the link contained in $\Star(\tau)$ separates the link of the corresponding vertex into two pieces: explicitly in the coloring scheme from \Cref{specialcase}, marked graphs of groups in the link without a pink edge are separated from those without a blue edge.
 It follows that $\Star(\tau)$ separates a small tubular neighborhood of $\Star(\tau)$ into two pieces.
 Because $L$ is CAT(0) and thus uniquely geodesic, it follows that $\Star(\tau)$ separates $L$ into two pieces.
 These pieces have noncompact closure: indeed, each contains a Euclidean plane tiled by squares and octagons minus one square.
+(This plane is in fact stabilized by a $\mathbb{Z} \oplus \mathbb{Z}$ subgroup of $\out(G)$.)

 Let us conclude by remarking that while the Davis--Moussong complex for $W$ has isolated flats, the same does not appear to be true for $L$ in general.
 Indeed, one can build Euclidean planes tiled by squares and octagons that have unbounded intersection.
 (Let us remark that in \cite{MyOneEnded}, we have described algebraically that $\out(\mathbb{G})$ is virtually a free product of two direct products of free groups; in general these free groups are not infinite cyclic, and we have an algebraic obstruction to $L$ having isolated flats.)